 Content Continues Below

-I could try to find the area by plotting these points, drawing the sides, and working from the drawing of the triangle, but this can get complicated, or at least time-consuming, for triangles that don't have any sides that line up with either of the axes.
+I could try to find the area by plotting these points, drawing the sides, and working from the drawing of the triangle, but this can get complicated, or at least time-consuming, for triangles (like this one) that don't have any sides running parallel to either of the axes.
 So what to do?

 I remember that the area formula for a triangle with base b and height h is A = ½bh.
 So I will add the ½ in front of the determinant.
 Then I'll evaluate: